 How to avoid switchtasking

 Switchtasking vs. multitasking

-Ok, but what about the glorification of multitasking?
+Ok, but what's the difference between switchtasking vs. multitasking?
 Isn’t working on multiple tasks at once efficient?

+How to avoid switchtasking